Arkosh744/FirstCache/README.md

-Go in-memory cache
+Go in-memory cache with ttl
 ================================
-Go Scheduler helps you to manage functions that should be executed every N seconds/minutes/hours etc.

 See it in action: